nunomartinho9/project-ips-web-app/README.md

 DATABASE CONFIG:

-👉 Create .env file in the main directory
+👉 Create the .env file in the main directory

-👉 Add:
+👉 Copy the following lines, and update the file with your MySQL host, db_username, password and db_name:

              # DB Config
              HOST=